Mike Cierpiot: Political views

+Cierpiot sponsored bills in 2024 and 2025 to allow utility companies to charge residents on projected rates, rather than historic rates.
+The Consumers Council of Missouri estimated that bills could increase more than 10% under the legislation Watch groups noted that Cierpoit's chief of staff is married to a Spire lobbyist, suggesting a conflict of interest.
+Mike Kehoe signed the bill into law in April 2025.

 Legislative assignments

 In addition to his position as Assistant Majority Floor Leader, Mike Cierpiot is an ex officio member of all committees of the House, as well as a member of the following committees: